-Williamsburg Technical College issues this catalog for the purpose of furnishing prospective and current students, as well as other interested persons, information about the College and its various programs.
+Williamsburg Technical College issues this catalog for the purpose of furnishing new students with information about the College and its various programs.
 Announcements and policy statements in this catalog are subject to change without notice and may not be regarded in the nature of binding obligations on the College.
 Information contained in this catalog, however, will be upheld by the administration in the event that a student performs in a manner not in keeping with the information imparted here or in the addenda.
 Efforts will be made to keep changes to a minimum, but changes in policy by the Area Commission of Williamsburg Technical College or by the South Carolina Technical College System may make some changes necessary.

 Updates to this catalog will be published periodically and will reflect all changes, additions and deletions in policies, program requirements, course offerings and services.
 The addenda will follow the format and sequence used in this catalog and will be inclusive of all changes; the most recent addendum will, therefore, incorporate all material and changes of any earlier issued addenda.
-The online and CD versions of the catalog will reflect all updates and revisions.
+The online version of the catalog will reflect all updates and revisions and may be found at www.wiltech.edu.